 Research and preparation

-You’ll be nervous about a job interview because you don’t know what questions they’ll ask.
-Take a deep breath, because I know the questions the interview panel will ask and how you should respond.
-You’ll still be a bit nervous but you’ll have the answers at your fingertips.
+You’ll be nervous because you don’t know what questions they’ll ask.
+Take a deep breath, because I know the questions and how you should respond.
+You’ll have the answers at your fingertips.

 ‘Preparation, positivity and proof’ are the keys to interview success.
 The last element is most important.
 Be prepared to use real life examples from your career.
 That’s proof.
 You’ve grounded your reply in experience.

 I’ve used recruiter Robert Half’s outline below (see link) on interview preparation because it’s excellent.
 The first link will introduce the other headings.

 - Plan what you will wear

 - Prepare for questions you will be asked (see below)

 - Prepare your own questions for the employer